 5/1/1272 17:00 The Anbirujima prisoner of war camp

 Smile as you lead them out.
 Their ransom was a mere embarrassment for the Jasmine Throne.
-Your Regency is saved, thanks to the efforts of our intelligence community.
-No one else need know unless there is later advantage to that.
+Your Regency, thanks to our intelligence community’s efforts, is preserved.
+It’s to your advantage to blame the Moriyumans.

 Tselenah has read the tear-stained note over and over.
 She found it in her room at Princess Okiku’s palace.
 Saved from a ruinous political suicide by her mother’s quick thinking, all Tselenah can think about is that this overwhelming victory cost her the man she loved, the man she defied her mother to marry.

-There are no guards manning the pickets anymore.
-Tselenah passes a crude kitchen where no food supplies remain.
-She passes the latrines used by the guards.
+No guards occupy the pickets anymore.
+Tselenah passes a crude kitchen where no food supplies remain then passes the latrines used by the guards.